The Gardens of Temple Dinsley

 also modified when it stated, ‘(we walked) past a rose garden now in the making’.

-Changes to the Gardens from 1920
+Changes to the gardens from 1920

-according to this news comment:
+shape according to this news comment:

 The gardens during the tenure of Princess Helena College 1935 - 2011